project-chip/matter.js/README.md

 For more Details see the [README.md](packages/matter.js/README.md) in the package.

-PS: The above statements are only half true right now (March 2023) because we are in the middle of the split-up to move "non-Node.js" code from matter-node.js into matter.js.

 ### Matter-node.js

 Matter-node.js uses Node.js to implement the platform specific parts using Node.js for networking and other needed native features.
 Additionally, it also implements a Matter DeviceNode and ControllerNode as a example implementation and allows to use this directly as CLI script.